davedalmao/Paraject/README.md

 <div/>

 <br/>

+A project management desktop application that keeps track of a project's task and organizes them.
+(Created using WPF and LocalDB)

 <hr/>

 <br/>

-A project management desktop application that keeps track of a project's task and organizes them.
-(Created using WPF and LocalDB)
+# Features
+  - An option to manage your personal and paid projects.
+  - Add tasks (with categories, and priorities) to your project
+  - Filter a project's task, for better organization